deaconn-net/react-google-analytics/README.md

 ```

 ## Installation
-You may install component using the NPM package manager.
+You may install the component using the NPM package manager.

 ```bash
 npm install deaconn-google-analytics